 Our favourite rooms

 Each of the rooms is unique in its artefact-employing interiors, some with rattan roofs, but all with hand-picked design details from all over the world.
-If direct beach access is a dealbreaker, go for Suite Chic, which also has an ocean-facing deck, an outdoor shower and a Pablo Nerudo quote on the wall.
+If direct beach access is a dealbreaker, go for Chic (one of the Suite Deluxes), which also has an ocean-facing deck, an outdoor shower and a Pablo Nerudo quote on the wall.

 There’s a pool running parallel to the beach, lined with sunloungers, with a four-poster cabana at one end (join the queue to sequester it for sunset).